amirgholami/ai_and_memory_wall/README.md

-# Memory Usages and Computation Costs
+# Memory Footprint and FLOPs for SOTA Models in CV/NLP/Speech

 This is a repository with the data used for the [AI and Memory Wall blogpost](https://medium.com/riselab/ai-and-memory-wall-2cb4265cb0b8).
-We report the number of paramters, feature size, as well as the total FLOPs for inference/training for SOTA models in NLP, and CV.
+We report the number of paramters, feature size, as well as the total FLOPs for inference/training for SOTA models in CV, Speech Learning, and NLP.

 ## NLP Models
+We mostly focus on calculating the different metrics for transformer models, starting from the original BERT FLOPs for training/inference, as well as its parameters and memory footprint.
+We then calculate the same metrics for different BERT variations as reported in the table below.

-The tables below reports the different metrics for NLP models, including the latest Transformer models.
-This includes the inpu token size, the number of parameters, the activaiton/feature size, the total inference GFLOPs, as well as the PFLOPs required to train each model.
-The data for Training FLOPs is calculated by using the setup reported in each paper.
+P.S: The total PFLOPs required to train each model, is calculated by using the setup reported in each paper.

 |    Date    |      Model      | Token Size |   #Params   | #Features | Inference GFLOPs | Training PFLOPs |